aasthas2022/100-Days-Of-Code-Using-Python/README.md

   - Calculated and displayed the number of weeks left based on the user's age.
 - **Tip Calculator:**
   - Developed a program to calculate the bill per person, including a specified tip.

+## Day 3 - Control Flow and Logical Operators

+- **Rollercoaster Height Checker:**
+  - Implemented a Python program that greets users entering a rollercoaster and checks whether they meet the height requirement.
+- **Odd or Even Number:**
+  - Created a program that determines if a given number is odd or even.
+- **BMI 2.0:**
+  - Developed a program that interprets the Body Mass Index (BMI) based on a user's weight and height.
+- **Leap Year:**
+  - Wrote a program that determines if a given year is a leap year.
+- **Python Pizza Order:**
+  - Implemented an automatic pizza order program based on user choices for pizza size, pepperoni, and extra cheese.
+- **Love Calculator:**
+  - Developed a program to test compatibility between two people based on the occurrence of specific letters in their names.
+- **Text-based Adventure Game:**
+  - Created a text-based adventure game where the player makes choices leading to different outcomes.